SharpSync/docs/propertymapping/markdown/rules.md

 # List of Property Mapping Rules
-Property Mapping Rules are used to define the output format of the BOM data shown in SharpSync.
-When a rule is applied, all cells in a column mapped to a property will be evaluated.
-If the cell data does not fall within the rules applied, the cell will display an error color on its border, with a more detailed explanation in the cell overlay.
-Text rules are not case-sensitive unless otherwise specified.
-Hover over a cell to see the applied rules evaluated in the overlay.
-Click on list icon in the Rules column of the desired Property Mapping to begin.
 Below is a comprehensive list of seach Property Mapping Rule.
 Expand the Table of Contents and click a specific rule to jump to that rule.
 Learn more about Rule setup: [Configure Rules](propertymapping#configure-rules)

 <details open>
     <summary>Table of Contents</summary>